HomeDirectoriesData Licensing: The Hidden Revenue Stream for Modern Directories

 • Audit rights: Your ability to verify compliance

 The warranty section deserves special attention.
 You want to provide reasonable assurances about data quality without making promises you can’t keep.
 Standard language typically warrants that data was compiled using reasonable care but disclaims warranties of merchantability or fitness for particular purposes.
-This protects you if licensee’s specific use case doesn’t work as they hoped.
+This protects you if the licensee’s specific use case doesn’t work as they hoped.

 You’ve built the infrastructure and drafted agreements.
 Now you need customers.
-Marketing data licensing requires a different approach than marketing directory listings.
+Marketing data licensing takes a different approach than marketing directory listings.
 You’re selling to businesses, not consumers, and the sales cycle is longer.

-Compliance and Risk Management
+Compliance and risk management

-Privacy regulations have transformed data licensing over the past few years.
+Privacy regulations have reshaped data licensing over the past few years.
 GDPR in Europe, CCPA in California, and similar laws worldwide create complex compliance requirements.
 You can’t simply license personal data the way you could a decade ago.
 The rules matter, and ignorance isn’t a defence.

 Key privacy principles for directory data licensing: